-With the capacitor sizes much smaller than the elastic strip length, the two LC oscillators can also be thought of as variants of the so-called Unruh-DeWitt (UDW) detector \cite{unruh1976notes,dewittGeneralRelativityEinsten1979}, with the bare two-level UDW detector replaced by a quantum harmonic oscillator \cite{lin2007backreaction} and the usual bilinear coupling between the detector and field replaced by the quadratic-linear optomechanical-type interaction \cite{aspelmeyer2014cavity}.
-A consequence of the optomechanical interaction is that the photon number in each LC oscillator is conserved, so that the oscillators do not undergo transitions between their energy levels, and yet we shall see that entanglement can still develop between the detectors due to their interaction with the common environment.
-However, we find that the entanglement can only form when the two LC oscillators are `timelike' separated (i.e., causally connected) as opposed to `spacelike' separated with respect to the elastic wave propagation (i.e., phonon) speed.
-This is to be contrasted with the usually considered bilinear, two-level UDW detector-field interaction case where perturbative leading order calculations show that entanglement can be `harvested' from the quantum field vacuum even for spacelike separated inertial detectors, with the latter undergoing transitions between their ground and excited levels \cite{reznik2003entanglement,reznik2005violating,martin2013sustainable,salton2015acceleration}.
-Furthermore, exact calculations for accelerating oscillator detectors also with bilinear detector-field interactions show spacelike entanglement generation \cite{lin2010entanglement}.
-Such a difference lies in the fact that, with the optomechanical interaction, the oscillator system couples to the environment via its number operator which is time independent in the interaction picture, and therefore obeys the general no-go theorem of Ref. \cite{simidzija_general_2018} for entanglement generation when the two detectors are `spacelike' separated.
+With the capacitor sizes much smaller than the elastic strip length, the two LC oscillators can also be thought of as variants of the so-called Unruh-DeWitt (UDW) photon detector model \cite{unruh1976notes,dewittGeneralRelativityEinsten1979,lin2007backreaction}; we find that the entanglement only forms between the two LC oscillators when they are `timelike' separated (i.e., causally connected), as opposed to `spacelike' separated, with respect to the acoustic wave propagation (i.e., phonon) speed.
+This is to be contrasted with the results obtained for the usually considered bilinear type interaction between the UDW detectors and the field, where entanglement can be `harvested' from the field vacuum state even for spacelike separated detectors \cite{reznik2003entanglement,reznik2005violating,lin2010entanglement,martin2013sustainable,salton2015acceleration}.
+Such a difference lies in the fact that the optomechanical interaction commutes with the free Hamiltonian of the LC oscillators, and therefore obeys the general no-go theorem of Ref. \cite{simidzija_general_2018} for entanglement generation when the two detectors are `spacelike' separated.